-4.2 AUDIT ISSUES ARISING
+4.2 AUDIT MATTERS ARISING

-During the course of the audit a number of matters arose which were clarified and agreed in discussion with, or formally reported to the Director of Finance.
+During the course of the audit a number of matters arose which were clarified and agreed in discussion with, or formally reported to the Assistant Principal Finance and Infrastructure & the Vice Principal Resources and College Development.
 This practice is an established part of the audit process.
 This report draws to the attention of the Board of Management any matters of particular significance or interest, which arose from the audit, noted as follows: